ECOply 2400 x 1200 x 17mm PLYfloor Structural Flooring

 Any skerrick of vintage charm had long since washed away from the laundry at the home of Lucy Glade-Wright and Jonno Rodd of Hunting for George.
-There was nothing for it but to gut the room and start from scratch – and it has certainly paid off.
+There was nothing for it but to gut the room and start from scratch – and it certainly paid off.
 The new, chic, user-friendly laundry has loads of bench space, storage, new appliances and brand-new fixtures, fittings and furnishings.
-“I’ve never had a proper laundry and I feel like an adult now!” says Lucy.
+“I've never had a proper laundry and I feel like an adult now!” says Lucy.

 Lucy and Jonno's existing laundry had been tacked onto their Melbourne terrace decades prior, and over the years had undergone some odd embellishments.
 “It had three different types of flooring: concrete, old Baltic pine and brick.
 There were odd bits in the wall, and there was a door to the outside toilet that didn't work,” recalls Lucy.
 “That was our problem room.
 It was a mess, had zero functionality and it gave me the chills thinking about renovating it.
 But this is where Jonno came to life.
 He just took over!”

 The floor was unsalvageable so, constrained by a tight budget, the couple replaced it with structural ply.
 “I knew it would look lovely and add a soft, natural element to the room, with everything else being quite neutral,” says Lucy, who gave the ply a light whitewash to tie the flooring in with the rest of the house.